-Care and Maintenance of your guitar
+Care and Maintenance of your Gaskell guitar/bass

 Thank you for purchasing a GASKELL left handed instrument.
 We hope you will enjoy your guitar for many decades to come.
 As with anything manufactured with natural products and hardware subject to wear-and-tear, there are a few basic care and maintenance things to know to keep your guitar in top condition and ensure it lasts forever.
+A Custom-built guitar should be expected to last for decades if respected and properly cared for.

 Your guitar is made of timber.
 Timber expands and contracts with heat and cold and takes anywhere from two to five years to fully "settle."
 Both the body itself and the fingerboard require periodic treatment in order to maintain continued excellence.

-IF YOUR GUITAR IS A GLOSS FINISH
+IF YOUR GUITAR HAS A GLOSS FINISH

 There are several readily available guitar polishes on the market.